 Imam Abdullah Antepli, "Interfaith Leadership for the 21st Century"

 Event Details: What is the future for interfaith engagement in an increasingly diverse and politically polarized American society?
 What challenges will religious and civic leaders face as the 21st century progresses?
 What steps should young people in Atlanta take to develop enduring and meaningful multifaith relations?
-Candler School of Theology at Emory University and the Wilbur and Hilda Glenn Family Foundation will host two events on November 1, 2017, to explore the challenges and opportunities for interfaith initiatives in Atlanta and across the United States.
-Students, young professionals, clergy, and members of the Atlanta community are invited to a lunchtime lecture and an evening dinner workshop with Imam Abdullah Antepli, Chief Representative of Muslim Affairs at Duke University.
+Candler School of Theology at Emory University and the Wilbur and Hilda Glenn Family Foundation hosted two events on November 1, 2017, that explored the challenges and opportunities for interfaith initiatives in Atlanta and across the United States.
+Students, young professionals, clergy, and members of the Atlanta community attended a lunchtime lecture and an evening dinner workshop with Imam Abdullah Antepli, Chief Representative of Muslim Affairs at Duke University.

 11:00 AM-12:45 PM - Lunch Lecture

 - "Between Fear and Hope: The Future of Interfaith Engagement"

 - "Dismantling Bias and Hate: Steps for Building Meaningful Multifaith Relations"